splynx/docs/files/en/networking/routers_settings/ubiquiti/ubiquiti.md

 ### 3. Add EdgeRouter to Splynx and set up settings in Splynx

-Simply add a router to Splynx as usual in `Networking -> Routers -> Add` and choose the NAS Type as Ubiquiti:
+Simply add a router to Splynx in `Networking → Routers → Add` and choose the NAS Type as Ubiquiti:

 ![Information](uinfo.png)

-You can add additional attributes to the configuration of the NAS Type under `Config -> Networking -> Radius`.
+You can apply additional attributes to the configuration of the NAS Type under *Config → Networking → Radius*.
 By default, we support radius-rate-limit attributes to setup speeds of PPPoE tunnels.

 ![NAS config](nas_config.png)